henkjannl/BedClock/README.md

     <img src="03 Mechanical/Assembly manual/Assembly manual.png" alt="drawing" width="500"/>
 </p>

-The 4x4 LED grid is screwed on top of the LED bridge and then placed over the ESP32.
+The 4x4 LED grid is mounted on top of the LED bridge and then placed over the ESP32.

 The light cover 12 is used to cover the onboard LED of the ESP32, since it will shine through the top part if it is not covered.
 <br>